Remote Work for Staff and Part Time Employees

 - Unit leaders will make arrangements for the return of equipment upon the separation of a remote employee.

-- Space: The unit must identify appropriate on-campus space within these parameters:
+- Space: Dedicated, assigned on-campus space should be reserved for employees working in-person at least 3 days per week.
+The unit must identify appropriate on-campus space within these parameters:

-- Employees who are 100% remote generally will not have exclusively assigned on-campus space.
+- Employees who are 100% remote will not have exclusively assigned on-campus space.

-- Other remote employees will not have private offices on campus.
+- Hybrid employees will not have dedicated workspaces on campus, with the exception of those that are on campus at least 3 days a week.
 Instead, hoteling or designated co-working workspaces should be provided, if feasible.

 - Some employees may need closed-door spaces for their on-campus work due to the essential functions of the position requiring confidential, 1-1 meetings.
 These meeting spaces may or may not be a private office; conference rooms or other appropriate closed-door space may be utilized depending on availability and unit direction.